awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## Features not supported<a name="MariaDB.Concepts.FeatureNonSupport"></a>

 The following MariaDB features are not supported on Amazon RDS:
-+ ColumnStore storage engine
 + S3 storage engine
 + Authentication plugin – GSSAPI
 + Authentication plugin – Unix Socket
 + AWS Key Management encryption plugin
-+ Delayed replication
++ Delayed replication for MariaDB versions lower than 10\.6
-+ Native MariaDB encryption at rest for XtraDB, InnoDB, and Aria\.
++ Native MariaDB encryption at rest for InnoDB and Aria\.

   You can enable encryption at rest for a MariaDB DB instance by following the instructions in [Encrypting Amazon RDS resources](Overview.Encryption.md)\.
 + HandlerSocket
-+ JSON table type
++ JSON table type for MariaDB versions lower than 10\.6
 + MariaDB ColumnStore
 + MariaDB Galera Cluster
 + Multisource replication
-+ MyRocks storage engine
++ MyRocks storage engine for MariaDB versions lower than 10\.6
 + Password validation plugin, `simple_password_check`, and `cracklib_password_check`
 + Spider storage engine
 + Sphinx storage engine